rminehan/sandstone-scala-training/README.md

 The slides are designed to be used with a cli presentation tool `lookatme`.

 Demos were usually done using simple ammonite scripts or just using the repl.
-We used ammonite for scala 2.12 but they should generally work with 2.13 onwards.
+We used ammonite for scala 2.13 but they should generally work with 2.12.
 Scripts were run with `amm [SCRIPT.sc]`.

 # Methodology